-That's me, standing on the Nationalist positions at The Pimple—a battlefield where some of the fiercest fighting of the Spanish Civil War took place.
-It's also the setting for the climax of my first novel, And The Devil Just Laughed.
+Michael J. Ingram is a historical war fiction author whose work is shaped by lived military experience and a lifelong fascination with conflict.
+He is pictured standing on the Nationalist positions at The Pimple, a battlefield that saw some of the fiercest fighting of the Spanish Civil War and the setting for the climax of his debut novel, And The Devil Just Laughed.

 Please sign up to my newsletter for insights into my writing process, background on my novels, free stories and Advanced Reader Copies